UP polls: Modi govt put COVID-19 jinn in a bottle: Yogi Adityanath | www.lokmattimes.com

 Highlighting the success of the state in tackling the COVID-19 pandemic, he said that through great management, the state has put the 'Jinn' of COVID-19 inside a bottle in such a way that thousands are gathered at the spot for the rally and the virus is nowhere to be found".

 "In the leadership of Prime Minister Modi, free tests, treatments, vaccines were given.
-Double dose of ration was given to the poor as well," he added.
+A double supply of ration was given to the poor as well," he added.

 He also said that water will be provided to farmers for free during the next five years and work in that direction has started.
 "We will provide sweet water instead of saline water.
 Under Jal Jeevan Mission, pure drinking water will be given to all to keep people healthy," he added.